 Unlike other more traditional settings, Humanex Academy has designed a program that imbeds this social skill and emotional regulation skill development into the entire program, and is thus a focus both in and outside of the classroom.
 This is achieved by maintaining a supportive, dynamic, structured, and “real world” environment where it is possible to learn and practice these skills with peers, and within situations that matter.

 The overall goal of the program is to ultimately make social skill instruction and coping skill development relevant, with the intention to motivate a willingness for change through self-improvement.
 As competence develops so does confidence and an increased ability to take on and manage additional challenges.

-Here are some of the unique Skill Building Sessions that our students participate in throughout an academic year.
+Here are some of the unique Skill Building Opportunities that our students participate in throughout an academic year.

 Learning how to positively resolve conflict is a goal for all our students.
 Dr. Tom and the interns facilitate conflict resolutions between students at their requests and when teachers identify issues that may evolve into larger problems.
 The skills students learn during conflict resolutions serve them well in their lives after high school and improve their relationships with friends and family members.
 These skills include listening to other perspectives, learning to stay calm, learning to take a break from a conflict to regroup, setting boundaries, and being empathetic.

 Positive Self Advocacy

 Developing positive self-advocacy is important for all our students.
 One of the challenges many students face is that their current methods of getting their needs met creates greater problems for them.
 Dr. Tom coaches students in how to ask for what they need, whether the request is directed to a teacher or peer or involves a more difficult conversation the student needs to have with his or her parents.
 Students are taught about sharing power in a relationship and about the qualities of a good friend through the course of this instruction.
 Teachers support the development of this skill by encouraging students’ appropriate self-advocacy in their academic progress.